jeonghanlee/epicsarchiverap-env/docs/README.Centos8.md

 ## Step 1

-We may not need the default java version change due to local configuration `make centos8.conf`
+This step only be necessary if one would like to use the CentOS packages java environment.
+The default java version change due to local configuration `make centos8.conf`.

 ```bash
 echo 2 | sudo update-alternatives --config java
 ```

 * MariaDb

+Note that one should check the MariaDB status via `sudo systemctl start mariadb`.

 ```bash
 make db.secure